 First of all, don't take any actions that can affect your rights before seeking legal counsel.
 If you are considering a divorce, or if your spouse has initiated divorce proceedings, the first thing that you need to do is consult with a divorce attorney who specializes in family law.
 It's also not a good idea to use the same divorce lawyer that your husband has retained (not only is this conflict of interest, but you won't be properly represented).

 You can begin your search for an attorney by seeking referrals through friends and family, your state bar association, or searching for divorce lawyers in the directories found on the internet.
-One such service is Divorce LawFirms which allows you to present your case, and respond only to attorneys who want to help you.
+Here is a service which allows you to present your case, and respond only to attorneys who want to help you.
 Ultimately, you want to choose a lawyer who is willing to work with you and fight for your rights.

 Once you have identified some potential divorce lawyers, you need to set up an initial interview.
 This will give you the opportunity to find out how your case will be handled and see if you feel comfortable with the lawyer.
 During this initial meeting, you can discuss the following issues to help you choose the best lawyer for you.